Music of the American Civil War

-During the American Civil War, music played a prominent role on both sides of the conflict, Union (the North) and Confederate (the South).
+During the American Civil War, music played a prominent role on each side of the conflict, Union (the North) and Confederate (the South).
 On the battlefield, different instruments including bugles, drums, and fifes were played to issue marching orders or sometimes simply to boost the morale of one's fellow soldiers.
 Singing was also employed not only as a recreational activity but as a release from the inevitable tensions that come with fighting in a war.
 In camp, music was a diversion away from the bloodshed, helping the soldiers deal with homesickness and boredom.
 Soldiers of both sides often engaged in recreation with musical instruments, and when the opposing armies were near each other, sometimes the bands from both sides of the conflict played against each other on the night before a battle.

 Each side had its particular favorite tunes, while some music was enjoyed by Northerners and Southerners alike, as exemplified by United States President Abraham Lincoln's love of "Dixie", the unofficial anthem of the Confederacy.
 To this day, many of the songs are sung when a patriotic piece is required.
-The war's music also inspired music artists such as Lynyrd Skynyrd and Elvis Presley.
+The war's music also inspired artists such as Lynyrd Skynyrd and Elvis Presley.

-Development of American music

-The Civil War was an important period in the development of American music.
-During the Civil War, when soldiers from across the country commingled, the multifarious strands of American music began to cross-fertilize each other, a process that was aided by the burgeoning railroad industry and other technological developments that made travel and communication easier.
-Army units included individuals from across the country, and they rapidly traded tunes, instruments, and techniques.
-The songs that arose from this fusion were "the first American folk music with discernible features that can be considered unique to America".
-The war was an impetus for the creation of many songs that became and remained wildly popular; the songs were aroused by "all the varied passions (that the Civil War inspired)" and "echoed and re-echoed" every aspect of the war.
-John Tasker Howard has claimed that the songs from this era "could be arranged in proper sequence to form an actual history of the conflicts: its events, its principal characters, and the ideals and principles of the opposing sides".

-In addition to, and in conjunction with, popular songs with patriotic fervor, the Civil War era also produced a great body of brass band pieces, from both the North and the South, as well as other military musical traditions like the bugle call "Taps".